From the Sabbath School Section of this blog

 Creating Christian

-Community through Consistency
+Community Through Consistency

 took preparation.
 And it took persistence of purpose.
 This is where Sabbath School

 comes in.
-Because Sabbath School happens every week it is a sure-fire way to create
+Because Sabbath School happens every week it is a surefire way to create

 great community.
 Sabbath School has four distinct purposes that each work